dlcatt/Test_Trading_1/README.md

 First repo for trading data and analysis

-This another attempt at adding notes about myself.
+This space is for adding notes about my goal project.

-Let's see if this works out as I have 4 weeks left before I start my cohort.
+Christmas vacation.
+Waiting to hear about PT or At Your Own Pace options for online work.

+Will review all the lessons I glossed over and do the labs I skipped